Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 corresponding asynchronous primitives far outweigh the cost of an additional allocated object.
 However, for the [generators](#generators) use case this additional cost is prohibitive.

-The `kotlin.coroutines.intrinsics` package in the standard library contains the function named `suspendCoroutineOrReturn` with the following signature:
+The `kotlin.coroutines.experimental.intrinsics` package in the standard library contains the function named `suspendCoroutineOrReturn` with the following signature:

 ```kotlin